 Immediately following your surgery, you will be transported to a private recovery room or area.
-You will stay here for approximately one to hours before being discharged or, if your procedure requires staying overnight, being taken to your hospital room.
+You will stay here for one or more hours before being discharged or, if your procedure requires staying overnight, being taken to your hospital room.

 Monitoring Your Progress